-Founded in 1985, GEFA facilitates programs that conserve and protect Georgia’s energy, land, and water resources.
+Founded in 1985, GEFA facilitates programs that conserve and improve Georgia’s energy, land, and water resources.

-GEFA provides loans for water, wastewater, and solid waste infrastructure; manages energy efficiency and renewable energy programs; oversees land conservation projects; and manages and monitors state-owned fuel storage tanks.
+GEFA provides loans for water, wastewater, and solid waste infrastructure; manages energy efficiency and renewable energy programs; administers land conservation loans; and monitors state-owned fuel storage tanks.

-To date, GEFA has provided more than $4.6 billion in low-interest loans to cities, counties, and infrastructure authorities for improvements to water, wastewater, and solid waste systems.
-More than 1,600 projects have been funded by GEFA to date, including solid waste management projects and land conservation purchases and easements.
+To date, GEFA has provided more than $5 billion in low-interest loans to cities, counties, and infrastructure authorities for more than 2,000 projects that improve water, wastewater, stormwater, and solid waste systems.

 - The Energy Resources Division promotes energy efficiency, renewable energy, and energy assurance programs that improve the environment, strengthen quality of life, and stimulate sustainable economic development and growth.